1hiteshk/devConnect-web/README.md

 - configureStore => provider => createSlice => add reducer to store
 - utilize redux devtools docs extension
 - login and see if the data is coming properly in the store
+- cant access other routes without login
+- if token is not present redirect to login page

 Body
   Navbar